MattesSchu/nvim-config/README.md

-# nvim-config
+# 💤 LazyVim

-My nvim setup using Packer and Mason with lua.
+A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).

-Big shoutout to [martinlwx](https://martinlwx.github.io/en/) whose tutorial gave me the possibility to start my nvim config journal.
+Refer to the [documentation](https://lazyvim.github.io/installation) to get started.